Have no fear, be yourself

 I have this mantra I tell myself: no fear.
 When I feel nervous about something or about approaching someone I just say “no fear” over myself and go for it.
 That’s how I published "To My Understanding."
 I literally yelled “no fear” as I hit publish.
 Then there was nothing I could do, it was out there and available for everyone to see and interpret.

-When we hold things back because of fear it sits inside of us, in the dark, when it can be someone else’s light and truth.
+When we hold things back because of fear it sits inside of us, in the dark, when it can be someone else’s light.
 What we hold back may not make sense to us but it can mean so much clarity for someone else.

 If you feel like you can’t be your whole true self with someone then it’s time you reevaluate that relationship.
 For instance, if you have to force a conversation or feel pressured to come up with something to say to a person, if it’s unnatural, that relationship isn’t as real as you think it is.
 For me, I hate feeling awkward or like I’m forcing a friendship to happen.
 It’s not only uncomfortable but it’s fake!
 Why waste your time being fake with someone when you should be comfortable being yourself and opening up to someone who you can trust and who can encourage you.